Sidney Buchman: Background

-Born to a Jewish family in Duluth, Minnesota and educated at Columbia University, where he was a member of the Philolexian Society, he served as President of the Screen Writers Guild of America from 1941–1942.
+Born to a Jewish family in Duluth, Minnesota and educated at Columbia University, where he was a member of the Philolexian Society, he served as President of the Screen Writers Guild of America from 1941 to 1942.

 Career

 Buchman was one of the most successful Hollywood screenwriters of the 1930s and 1940s.

 His scripts from this period include The Right to Romance (1933), She Married Her Boss (1935), The King Steps Out (1936), Theodora Goes Wild (1936) and Holiday (1938).
 He would go on to receive Academy Award nominations for his writing on Mr. Smith Goes to Washington (1939), The Talk of the Town (1942), and Jolson Sings Again (1949), winning an Oscar for Here Comes Mr. Jordan (1941).
 He also did uncredited work on various films during this period, notably The Awful Truth.
-He was the 1965 recipient of the Laurel Award of the Writers Guild of America, West.
+He was the 1965 recipient of the of the Writers Guild of America, West.

 Buchman's refusal to provide the names of American Communist Party members to the House Un-American Activities Committee led to a charge of contempt of Congress.
 Buchman was fined, given a year's suspended sentence, and was then blacklisted by the Hollywood movie studio bosses.

 He returned to screenwriting in the 1960s, working on Cleopatra (1963) and The Group (1966).